 To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
 Ally Invest and Fidelity charge the same amount for regular stock trades, $0.
 For options trading, both Ally Invest and Fidelity charge the same base fee of $0.
 Ally Invest's per contract rate of $0.50 is less than Fidelity which charges $0.65.
 It's important to note that not all brokers charge a flat fee per trade.
 Thus, it is important to read the full commission notes for each broker, which we include with each online broker review.

-Next, investors want to make sure they can trade the investment vehicle they want.
-Fidelity Investments offers clients Stock Trading, Options Trading and Mutual Funds while Ally Invest offers Stock Trading, Options Trading, Mutual Funds and Forex Trading.
-As far as mutual funds go, Ally Invest boasts an offering of 14000 mutual funds compared to Fidelity Investments's 11782 available funds.
+Next to commission rates, being able to trade what you want is important.
+Fidelity offers clients Stock Trading, Options Trading and Mutual Funds while Ally Invest offers Stock Trading, Options Trading, Mutual Funds and Forex Trading.
+Looking at mutual funds, Ally Invest boasts an offering of 14000 mutual funds compared to Fidelity's 11782 available funds.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Neither broker offers virtual trading.
-For mobile trading, Ally Invest and Fidelity Investments both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards and Credit Cards at Fidelity Investments while customers at Ally Invest can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Ally Invest nor Fidelity offers virtual trading.
+Taking a look at mobile trading, Both Ally Invest and Fidelity offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity while Ally Invest offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

-Overall, between Ally Invest and Fidelity Investments, Fidelity Investments is the winner.
+Overall, between Ally Invest and Fidelity, Fidelity is the winner.

 Ally Invest Review